vrhovnik/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/challenges/caf-advanced-challenges.md

 ---

-## Challenge 1 - Enterprise Scale Deployment
+## Challenge 1 - Azure landing zone conceptual architecture deployment

-In this challenge you will be deploying one of the Enterprise Scale Reference implementations located in this [repository](https://github.com/Azure/Enterprise-Scale).
+In this challenge you will be deploying one of the Reference implementations located in this [repository](https://github.com/Azure/Enterprise-Scale).

 Success criteria for this challenge:

 - Plan and document the IP addressing for the Hub network.
 Customer will be leveraging Azure Firewall, Azure ExpressRoute + VPN, Azure Bastion.
 - In your plan, clearly document subnet names, whether the use of NSGs and / or UDRs is allowed, and the minimum recommended subnet size.
-- Define if it's a brownfield or greenfield deployment
+- Define if it's a brownfield or greenfield deployment.
-- Create a high-level deployment workflow (diagram not a CICD pipeline!) including pre-requisites
+- Create a high-level deployment workflow (diagram not a CICD pipeline!) including pre-requisites.
-- Deploy either the Trey Research or AdventureWorks reference implementation
+- Deploy either the Trey Research or AdventureWorks reference implementation.

 - **Do not deploy** the integrated CICD pipeline